Our Mission, Your Recovery

 “Participating in an alumni program after rehab can contribute significantly to sustaining your recovery.”

 We offer and encourage participation in our alumni program to all those who have completed any of our treatment programs.
-The alumni association regularly schedules outings, provides mentorship and meets monthly.
+The alumni association regularly schedules outings, provides mentorship, and meets monthly.
 This group will help to establish and maintain a connection with the recovery community.
 It’s also a great way to stay connected and maintain a healthy lifestyle.
 Additionally, the group regularly undertakes projects and fundraising efforts that benefit the community at large.

 Once you’ve established a solid foundation of recovery at our residential drug treatment center, you can begin participating in some alumni-related events.
 We have a private Facebook support group that you will be invited to join in and a monthly newsletter with all the updates you need to know.
 We also have a running schedule of meetings that you can attend weekly.

 You’ve finished rehab but don’t think the work stops here.
 This is where you are going to have to take everything you learned in treatment and apply it to your life in the real world.
 If that sounds scary to you, don’t worry.
-When you complete residential treatment, your therapist will work with you to create customized aftercare or discharge plan.
+When you complete residential treatment, your therapist will work with you to create a customised aftercare or discharge plan.
 Having a plan will help you to implement what you have learned, stay focused on working your program, and maintain long-term recovery.

 Benefits of Participating in an Alumni Program